finos/datahelix/docs/ProfileDeveloperGuide.md

 Is satisfied if `field` is a valid `value`, in this case a valid ISIN code.
 Possible options for `value` are:
 * ISIN
+* SEDOL

-**NOTE**: This constraint cannot be combined with any other textual constraint, doing so will mean no string data is created.
-See [Frequently asked questions](FrequentlyAskedQuestions.md) for more detail.
+**NOTE**: This constraint cannot at present be combined with the constraints `matchingRegex` or `containingRegex`.
+Doing so will mean no data is emitted.
+See [Frequently Asked Questions](FrequentlyAskedQuestions.md) for more information.

 ## Integer/Decimal constraints